Judiciary of Italy: Independence

-As stipulated in Article 104 of the Constitution of the Italian Republic, the judiciary operates as an autonomous branch of the State whose province is the interpretation and application of the law.

-Article 101 reinforces this autonomy, asserting that magistrates are bound solely by the law, thus insulating their decision-making from influence by other state powers or other magistrates' judicial decisions (so-called 'external independence').
-This independence is further characterised by a non-hierarchical structure among magistrates, with distinctions made only based on the functions vested in them (so-called 'internal independence'), as per Article 107 paragraph 3.
+As stipulated in Article 104 of the Constitution of the Italian Republic, the judiciary operates as an autonomous branch of the state whose province is the interpretation and application of the law.
+Article 101 reinforces this autonomy, asserting that magistrates are bound solely by the law, thus insulating their decision-making from influence by other state powers or other magistrates' judicial decisions ("external independence").
+This independence is further characterised by a non-hierarchical structure among magistrates, with distinctions made only based on the functions vested in them ("internal independence"), as per Article 107 paragraph 3.
 Public prosecutors offices are independent, and cannot be influenced by the legislative, executive or political power in general.
 Prosecutors have a legal monopoly over the initiation of criminal proceedings, thereby acting in full independence but endorsing some form of direct, or indirect, responsibility vis-à-vis the public.

 Accountability

 Article 28 of the Constitution holds accountable public servants and employees of public bodies under criminal, civil and disciplinary laws for any act carried out to the detriment of citizens' rights.
 This accountability extends to the State and public entities involved in the administration of justice.
 Italian magistrates are not directly liable for acts owing to the exercise of judicial or prosecutorial functions.
 Law 117/1988 of 13 April 1988 applies the principles laid down in Article 28 of Constitution by allowing individuals to file a liability claim against the State where a magistrate willfully or carelessly carried out judicial or prosecutorial duties, or a denial a justice was brought about owing to the magistrate's conduct.
 In the event of liability, the State can claim reimbursement of damages to the concerned magistrate within the limit of one-third of annual salary.